gvwilson/fiction/iffy/index.md

 *Plink.*
 Pause.
 *Plink.*
-"So are you a soldier?"
+"So you're a soldier?"
 Iffy asked.

 Iñacio shook his head.
 "Nope, never.
-It's from before the war.
+It's from the war, or maybe before.
-It means if you can't walk I'll carry you, an' if I can't carry you,
-I'll sit with you 'til the end."
+It means if you can't walk I'll carry you, an' if I can't carry you I'll sit with you 'til the end."

 The wind caressed the stubble on Iffy's scalp.
 "Aright," she finally said,